In-depth presentations and discussions over two full days focused on overcoming today’s lightweighting challlenges:

 Battery electric vehicles (BEVs) eliminate the traditional powertrain, yet have a stark difference—range limitations.
 Vehicle lightweighting directly correlates to more range, or fewer batteries, which are a major cost-driver.
 At the highest levels of autonomy come the need for considerable energy and computing power, at the expense of weight.

-Registration opens March 15, 2018 online at lightweightingworld.com.
+Registration opens in March 2019 online at lightweightingworld.com.